Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Introduction

 \subsection{Related Work}

-We contribute to several strands of the literature, including development of actor-critic algorithms, linear quadratic regulators, and mean-field multi-agent reinforcement learning.
+We contribute to several strands of the literature, including the development of actor-critic algorithms, LQRs, distributed control, and mean-field multi-agent reinforcement learning.

 Our algorithm belongs to the family of actor-critic algorithms. \citet{konda1999actor} proposed the first actor-critic algorithm, which was later extended to the natural actor-critic algorithm \citep{peters2008natural} using the natural policy gradient \citep{kakade2002natural}.
 Convergence analysis of actor-critic and natural actor-critic algorithms with linear function approximation was studied in \citet{kakade2002natural}, \citet{bhatnagar2009natural}, \citet{bhatnagar2008incremental}, \citet{castro2010convergent}, and \citet{bhatnagar2010actor}.
-Compared to the policy gradient algorithm \citep{williams1992simple}, the online (critic) update of the action-value function in an actor-critic algorithm reduces the variance of the policy gradient and leads to faster convergence, which was rigorously shown for linear quadratic regulator problem \citep{yang2019global}.
-Due to its favorable properties, in this paper we develop a hierarchical natural actor-critic algorithm for multi-agent linear quadratic regulator setting and establish linear global convergence to the optimal policy.
+Compared to the policy gradient algorithm \citep{williams1992simple}, the online (critic) update of the action-value function in an actor-critic algorithm reduces the variance of the policy gradient and leads to faster convergence, which was rigorously shown for LQR problem \citep{yang2019global}.
+Due to its favorable properties, in this paper, we develop a hierarchical natural actor-critic algorithm for the multi-agent LQR setting and establish linear global convergence to the optimal policy.